 - a.
-Understand the syllabus requirements

-- b.
-Use appropriate time management skills

-- c.
-Communicate with the instructor

-- d.
-Complete course work on time, and
+Read and understand the syllabus requirements - b.
+Use appropriate time management skills - c.
+Communicate with the instructor for absences and late arrivals - d.
+Complete course work on time, and - e.

-- e.
 Utilize online components (such as Desire2Learn) as required.

 - f.
-Participate in class discussions

-- g.
-Show respect for students and instructors

-- > PARTICIPATE IN THE ONLINE LEARNING LECTURES

-- RESPOND WHEN CALLED UPON DURING ONLINE LEARNING LECTURES
+Participate in class discussions - g.
+Show respect for students and instructors - > PARTICIPATE IN THE ONLINE LEARNING LECTURES - > RESPOND WHEN CALLED UPON DURING ONLINE LEARNING LECTURES

-A. HOUSEKEEPING
+A. HOUSEKEEPING:

 - 1) Keep the room ready for the next class.
-When you leave each evening, the room is to be returned to the condition it was in when you arrived, or better. - 2) Keep it clean and place all trash in the proper containers before you leave. - 3) Do not alter the computer or audio-visual electronics. - 4) Improper use of computer and other equipment in violation of Brazosport College policies may result in penalties according to College rules.
+When you leave each evening, the room is to be returned to the condition it was in when you arrived, or better. - 2) Keep the room clean and place all trash in the proper containers before you leave. - 3) Do not alter the computer or audio-visual electronics. - 4) Improper use of computer and other equipment in violation of Brazosport College policies may result in penalties according to College rules.